dineshpinto/pythermal/README.md

 ## Task List

-- [ ] Recursion time calculation overflows if no. of inputs > 50
+- [ ] Recursion time calculation using least common multiples overflows if no. of inputs > 50
-- [ ] Trace of density matrix B = 1.95 (almost constant, only observed under 1D time evolution), instead of 1.00
+- [x] Trace of density matrix B = 1.95 (almost constant, only observed under 1D time evolution), instead of 1.00
-- [ ] Von-Neumann entropy calculation to be sped up (parallel-processing)
+- [ ] Parallel processing of Von-Neumann entropy calculation and time-evolution (multiprocessing)

 ## Changelog (25-10-2015)